Understanding the Special Education Process

 Mediation is a meeting between parents and the school district with an impartial person, called a mediator, who helps both sides come to an agreement that each finds acceptable.

-An impartial due process hearing is a meeting between parents and the school district where each side presents their position, and a hearing officer makes the decision about what is the appropriate educational program, based on requirements in law.
+An impartial due process hearing is a meeting between parents and the school district.
+Each side presents its position, and a hearing officer decides what the appropriate educational program is, based on requirements in law.